Which of the following is the balanced molecular equation for the... | Channels for Pearson+

 1

 Identify the reactants and products in the chemical reaction.
-The reactants are nitric acid (HNO3) and calcium hydroxide (Ca(OH)2), and the products are calcium nitrate (Ca(NO3)2) and water (H2O).
+The reactants are nitric acid (HNO3) and magnesium hydroxide (Mg(OH)2), and the products are magnesium nitrate (Mg(NO3)2) and water (H2O).

 Watch next